open-telemetry/opamp-spec/specification.md

 message it SHOULD respond with an ServerToAgent message, where [error_response](#servertoagenterror_response) is filled with [type](#servererrorresponsetype) field set to UNAVAILABLE.
-~~The Client SHOULD retry the message.~~ _(Note: retrying individual messages is not possible since we no longer have sequence ids and don't know which message failed)._ The Client SHOULD disconnect, wait, then reconnect again and resume its operation.
-The retry_info field may be optionally set with retry_after_nanoseconds field specifying how long the Client SHOULD wait before ~~retiring the message~~ reconnecting:
+The Client SHOULD disconnect, wait, then reconnect again and resume its operation.
+The retry_info field may be optionally set with retry_after_nanoseconds field specifying how long the Client SHOULD wait before
+reconnecting:

 ```protobuf
 message RetryInfo {